nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 Floors start at the bottom of the screen, so here 0 actually means the bottom row of the screen.

-Each time the ray hits a cell we'll calculate where the floor should stop, i.e. just below the wall (even if there isn't actually a wall there):
+Each time the ray hits a cell we'll calculate where the floor should stop, i.e. just below the wall (even if there isn't a wall there):

 ```typescript
 const cellY = Math.ceil((canvas.height - wall.wallHeight) * 0.5);